IIDM: Inter and Intra-domain Mixing for Semi-supervised Domain Adaptation in Semantic Segmentation: Experiments

 \subsection{Implementation Details}

-\textbf{Datasets.} For the target domain, we use the Cityscapes street scene dataset \cite{cordts2016cityscapes} containing 2975 training and 500 validation images with resolution 2048×1024.
+\paragraph{Datasets.} For the target domain, we use the Cityscapes street scene dataset~\cite{cordts2016cityscapes} containing 2975 training and 500 validation images with resolution 2048×1024.
 All images are manually labeled by 19 semantic categories.
-For the source domain, we use either the GTA5 dataset \cite{richter2016playing}, which contains 24,966 synthetic images with resolution 1914×1052, or the Synthia dataset \cite{ros2016synthia}, which consists of 9,400 synthetic images with resolution 1280×760.
+For the source domain, we use either the GTA5 dataset~\cite{richter2016playing}, which contains 24,966 synthetic images with resolution 1914×1052, or the Synthia dataset~\cite{ros2016synthia}, which consists of 9,400 synthetic images with resolution 1280×760.
 As a common practice in SSDA, we randomly select different numbers of images, such as (100, 200, 500, 1000), from the whole target domain training set.
 These selected images are subsequently utilized as labeled target images, and the rest of target domain training set are utilized as unlabeled target images.
-In the setting of GTA5→Cityscapes, we consider the 19 common classes with Cityscapes dataset to train our models.
-In the setting of Synthia→Cityscapes, we train our models with the 16 common classes and report the 13-class mIoU on validation set.
+In the setting of GTA5→Cityscapes, we consider the 19 common classes with Cityscapes dataset to train the models.
+In the setting of Synthia→Cityscapes, we train the models with the 16 common classes and report the 13-class mIoU on validation set.

-\textbf{Training.} For all the following experiments, we adopt DeepLabv2 \cite{chen2017deeplab} and architectures with ResNet-101 \cite{he2016deep} pre-trained on ImageNet-1k \cite{deng2009imagenet} as the backbone.
-We use the AdamW \cite{loshchilov2017decoupled} as our optimizer with betas (0.9, 0.999) and weight decay 0.01.
-The learning rate is initially set to $6\times 10^{-5}$ for the encoder and $6\times 10^{-4}$ for decoders.
+\paragraph{Training.} In the default setting, we employ the DeepLabv2~\cite{chen2017deeplab} with ResNet-101~\cite{he2016deep} pretrained on ImageNet-1k~\cite{deng2009imagenet}.
+We use the AdamW~\cite{loshchilov2017decoupled} as our optimizer with betas (0.9, 0.999) and weight decay 0.01.
+The learning rate is initially set to $6\times 10^{-5}$ for the encoder and $6\times 10^{-4}$ for decoder.
 The loss weights $\lambda$ and $\mu$ are set to 1.0 and 2.0, respectively.
-Similar to DAFormer \cite{hoyer2022daformer}, learning rate warmup policy and rare class sampling are applied.
-During training, source images are rescaled to 760×1280 and target images to 512×1024, after which random crops of size 512 × 512 are extracted, and each mini-batch is composed of two source images, two labeled target images and two unlabeled target images, and we trained the network for total 40k iterations.
-Following DACS \cite{tranheden2021dacs}, we adopt ClassMix \cite{olsson2021classmix} as the mixing strategy and set $\alpha=0.99$ and $\tau=0.968$.
-Experiments were implemented in PyTorch \cite{paszke2019pytorch} and trained on a single NVIDIA Tesla V100 GPU.
+Similar to DAFormer~\cite{hoyer2022daformer}, learning rate warmup policy and rare class sampling are applied.
+During training, source images are rescaled to 760×1280 and target images to 512×1024, after which random crops of size 512×512 are extracted, and each mini-batch is composed of two source images, two labeled target images and two unlabeled target images, and we trained the network for total 40k iterations.
+Following DACS~\cite{tranheden2021dacs}, we adopt ClassMix~\cite{olsson2021classmix} as mixing technique and set $\alpha=0.99$ and $\tau=0.968$.
+Experiments were implemented in PyTorch~\cite{paszke2019pytorch} and trained on a single NVIDIA Tesla V100 GPU.

-\subsection{Comparisons with state-of-the-art methods}
+\subsection{Comparisons with State-of-the-Art Methods}